Published June 8, 2025 | Updated May 26, 2026

 Built in 1890, the Queen Anne overlooking Hanscom Park was long considered a showcase home in the Field Club neighborhood.
-This style of house was popular during the Victorian Era from 1830-1890 and this was just one several that were built in the area.
+This style of house was popular during the Victorian Era from 1830 to 1890, and this was just one of several that were built in the area.

-Located at 1602 S 32nd Ave, the 2 1/2 story house featured finials, cupola on its southeast corner, rounded wall on its northeast corner that resembled a turret as well as its elaborately detailed porch, ornamental shingling and large brick chimney.
-The steeply pitched and irregular roofline added to the asymmetrical nature of the style.
+Located at 1602 S. 32nd Avenue, the 2½-story house with 10 rooms featured finials, a cupola on its southeast corner, a rounded wall on its northeast corner that resembled a turret, as well as an elaborately detailed porch, ornamental shingling, and a large brick chimney.
+Its steeply pitched and irregular roofline added to the asymmetrical nature of the style.

-The 10-room house was built for Alfred Forman in 1890.
-He was the son of English immigrants and a native of Illinois that fought in the Civil War.
-Afterwards he worked as a train conductor before starting his own business as coal merchant and railroad ticket broker.
-While living in the grand house, he witnessed both the passing of his 19-year old Charles in 1895 and his wife Georgia in 1910.
+Its builder was the son of English immigrants and a native of Illinois who fought in the Civil War.
+Afterward, he worked as a train conductor before starting his own business as a coal merchant and railroad ticket broker.
+While living in the grand house, he witnessed the passing of both his 19-year-old son Charles in 1895 and his wife Georgia in 1910.
 Every year on his son’s birthday, Alfred hosted a dinner for disadvantaged children.

-When Alfred passed away in 1933, he donated the house and several adjoining lots to the Omaha Creche, a daycare for single and working parents.
+When Alfred passed away, he donated the house and several adjoining lots to the Omaha Creche, a daycare for single and working parents.
 His only request was that if it were to be used as a home for children, it be in the memory of his son.
-While the Creche never used it for that purpose, the memory of Froman family was honored with an annual outing for the children of the home.
+While the Creche never used it for that purpose, the memory of the Forman family was honored with an annual outing for the children of the home.
 The house was rented to a number of occupants until it was sold in 1947.

-At some point after Alfred passed away the house was turned into apartments as two of its porches were converted into apartment space.
-Interior designer Dick Bishop and his brother Daniel bought the house so that their parents could live in one of the apartments.
-The Bishop apartment was situated in what had been the foyer, dining room and parlor.
-These spaces were turned into a living room, pantry that featured a stained glass window that was moved from the front of the house to the side and the bedroom.
-In addition to the stained glass window, it had the original fireplace with decorative tile and metal scrollwork and iron fire basket over the hearth.
+At some point afterward, the Queen Anne was turned into apartments and two of its porches were converted into interior space.
+Two of its occupants were the parents of interior designer Dick Bishop and his brother Daniel, who bought it for that purpose.
+The Bishops’ apartment was situated in what had been the foyer, dining room, and parlor.
+These spaces were turned into a living room, a pantry that featured a stained-glass window that was moved from the front of the house to the side, and the bedroom.
+It also featured the original fireplace with decorative tile and metal scrollwork and an iron fire basket over the hearth.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!